Monday, November 22, 2021

 Now, here's the secret to know when to flip.
 Yes, the edges will get bubbly.
 But that is not the time.
 Look at the wet "sheen" on the top of the pancake.
 Do not flip until that sheen dulls and becomes opaque.
 Than, and only then, flip.
 Why?
 When the top dulls, most of the moisture has evaporated from the pancake and it is less likely to fall apart.

-If desired, keep warm on rack placed on top of cookie sheet at about 200 F. But don't keep in there too long or they will dry out.
+If desired, keep warm on rack placed on top of cookie sheet in a 200 F. oven But don't keep in there too long or they will dry out.

 Spread with non-woke butter.
 My method is to cut them all up and then drizzle with maple syrup so all the pieces are coated.

-Have a great vacation and order a great breakfast!
+Have a great vacation.
+Order a great breakfast!

 Wednesday, January 27, 2021